inky03/FUNKINX3/README.md

 haxelib run lime setup
 lime setup flixel
 ```
-perfect! you can now proceed to run these commands in your terminal to install the rest of the required libraries!
+perfect! you can now run these commands in your terminal to install the rest of the required libraries!
 ```console
 haxelib install tjson
 haxelib install moonchart